GNU Make

 ...

-to extract a part of the target name,
+target-pattern to extract a part of the target name,

 called the stem.
 This stem is substituted into each of the

-to make the prerequisite names
+prereq-patterns to make the prerequisite names

-(one from each prereq-pattern
+(one from each prereq-pattern).

 objects = foo.o bar.o